 Dash of pepper

-Greek – Olive oil, oregano, mint, lamb, nonfat or low-fat, no added sugar yogurt, fat free or reduced fat feta cheese, lemons
+- Foods: Olive oil, oregano, mint, lamb, low-fat, no added sugar yogurt, low-fat feta cheese, lemons

 Tzatziki (Cucumber Yogurt) Sauce